tusharmath/tusharm.com/packages/tusharm.com/contents/articles/code-reviews/index.md

 - People, should be allowed to communicate if they agree or disagree with something.
 - Derogatory, rude, and offensive feedback should be flagged.
+- Nitpicking should be marked explicitly, use `#nitpick` wherever applicable.
 - Feedback should emphasize on facts instead of feelings and opinions.
-- Prefer face to face debates instead of doing it online (Github, Gitlab etc.)
+- Prefer face to face debates instead of doing it online (Github, Gitlab etc.) but record conclusions online.

 ## 💁‍♀️ Peer Reviews

-- Hierarchal reviews (eg. captain reviewing the contributor) should be avoided as much as possible.
+- Hierarchical reviews (eg. captain reviewing the contributor) should be avoided as much as possible.
-- All reviews typically should be preferably done within your team and within peers.
+- All reviews should be preferably done within your team and amongst peers.
 - There should be minimum dependencies between teams for pull request approvals.

 ## 📝 Contribution Guidelines